 There is no shortage of castles in Denmark.
 In addition to those found in Copenhagen (Christianborg, Amalienborg, Rosenborg), there is also the famous Hamlet castle, Kronborg Castle, in Helsingør.
 But in my opinion, the most beautiful castle of all is Frederiksborg in Hillerød, north of Copenhagen.

 Why do I particularly like Frederiksborg?
-Because the castle is placed on the shores of a lake in a large park and when one arrives at Hillerød, the effect is rather striking.
+Because the castle is located on the shores of a lake in a large park and when one arrives at Hillerød, the effect is rather striking.
 It is also one of the largest Renaissance palaces in all of Scandinavia.

 I visited Hillerød a few years ago, but I did not go inside the castle then.
 Oddly enough, my Danish friend had never visited it either.
 So we decided it was time to fix that fact and we went back together to Hillerød with the intention of visiting Frederiksborg Castle.
 And we were not disappointed.